BPS Welcome Services

 Step 2: Residency Verification for Students not currently enrolled in BPS: Private, Parochial, Commonwealth Charter Schools, METCO schools, Homeschool

-Parents/guardians of students who are not currently enrolled in Boston Public Schools are required to verify their City of Boston residency at a BPS Welcome Center as part of the application process..
+Parents/guardians of students who are not currently enrolled in Boston Public Schools are required to verify their City of Boston residency and submit their ranked school preferences as part of the application process.
+Please note that the Boston area Commonwealth charter schools are NOT part of the BPS district.

 Students who must complete the Residency Verification Process include: